-The provision and maintenance of a safe workplace is a principal aim and duty of TAFE SA.
-To achieve our vision we will maintain an effective Work Health and Safety Management System consistent with internationally recognised standards.
+The provision of a safe workplace for our staff and students is a top priority of TAFE SA.
+To achieve our vision we maintain an effective Work Health and Safety Management System consistent with internationally recognised standards.

-In recognition of our shared responsibility and wellbeing, we expect and support all staff, students, visitors and contractors to take an active role in identifying, reporting and managing health and safety risks.
+In recognition of this shared responsibility for safety and wellbeing, we expect and support all staff, students, visitors and contractors to take an active role in identifying, reporting and managing health and safety risks.

 Students and staff also have a legal duty to take care and protect their own health and safety and to avoid adversely affecting the health and safety of others.